Aura-healthcare/hrv-analysis/docs/_sources/readme.md.txt

  'std_hr': 5.196}
 ```

-You can find how to use the following methods, references and more details in the Tutorial part (*https://robinchampseix.github.io/hrvanalysis/tutorial.html*):
+You can find how to use the following methods, references and more details in the [Tutorial part](<https://robinchampseix.github.io/hrvanalysis/tutorial.html>):
 - get_time_domain_features
 - get_geometrical_features
 - get_frequency_domain_features